warmana/cloudant-docs-fork/source/includes/guides/_querying.md

 yet, you can [sign up](https://console.ng.bluemix.net/catalog/services/ibm-graph/) and copy your credentials into the script.

 Once the variables are set, the script sends a request to the [`/_session` endpoint](api.html#authentication).
-The response is a JSON object with the session token in the `gds-token` field.
-We use [jq](https://stedolan.github.io/jq/) to extract the token and save it in `$TOKEN`.
+The response contains your session token in the `SET-COOKIE` header, which curl stores in `cookie.txt`.

+We use [jq](https://stedolan.github.io/jq/) to parse and display the JSON response.

 <pre class="thebe">
 # Copy your credentials(username, password, and account name) here.
-We recommend that you use an API key.
 USER='your username or api key here'
 PASS='your password goes here' URL='https://your-account-name.cloudant.com'